Skiing is the ultimate freedom. Think of where you want to ski and choose the right equipment to match.

 Powder rocker profiles feature a slight camber underfoot with a big rocker in the tips and tails.
 This ensures a little grip underfoot for piste or variable snow performance with massive floatation and surface area from the tips.
 With a powder rocker, you won’t sink regardless of how deep the snow gets!

 The third aspect to design which has a considerable bearing of performance is the width of your skis.
+It's measured at the "waist" of the ski, hence the name: waist width.

 A beginner will benefit from a shorter ski – up to the chin, these are easier to turn and more fun to learn on.